LKoletzko/testing-similarity-of-dose-response-in-mrct/README.md

-# testing-similarity-of-dose-response-in-mrct
+# Testing-similarity-of-dose-response-in-mrct
-R-code for the simulations presented in the paper "Testing for similarity of dose response in multi-regional clinical trials"
+This repository contains R-code for the simulations presented in the paper "Testing for similarity of dose response in multi-regional clinical trials".